• Sustainability

 Video

-Ron Lanton, Partner, Lanton Law, ways that the recent FDA PD-1 inhibitor label restrictions could influence future drug development strategies.
+Ron Lanton, Partner, Lanton Law, discusses ways that the recent FDA PD-1 inhibitor label restrictions could influence future drug development strategies.

 PE: How might this labeling challenge influence future drug development strategies, especially in terms of targeting specific cancer subtypes or biomarkers in gastric cancers?